portlandcodeschool/js-night/fall-syllabus.md

         -   Discogs
         -   Flickr
         -   Instagram
-        -   ???
-    -   CL's comments: Since this is an issue that comes up so much in the capstones it seems reasonable to spend more time explicitly teaching the students how to integrate other services into their own.

 -   Lecture:
     -   Introduction to testing
     -   Examples demonstrating the *importance* of testing
     -   Mocha library
     -   Adding tests to prior examples
-    -   CL's comments: including Mocha because this is what Dan mentioned needing to teach this in the future.
-I'm not convinced that at the end is the right place to introduce it, but I'm also not convinced that there's a better place to put it either

 # Week: